Confluence will not start up because the build number in the Home Directory doesn't match the build number in the Database, after upgrade

 Ideally, both the Database and Home Directory should be restored to a point before the failed upgrade attempt if possible.
 Once this has been done, ensure that the build number shown in the Database and the Home Directory are the same.

 If restoring to a point is not possible, manually set the build numbers back to the lower value of the two.
-For example, If the Home Directory shows 4215, and the Database shows 3289, the Home Directory should be set to 3289, and then perform the upgrade should be attempted again.
-This will trigger all upgrade tasks that are in between the Confluence version that the database is using and the version of the installation files that are being upgraded to, as well as upgrading the Database and the Home Directory.
+For example, If the Home Directory shows 4215, and the Database shows 3289, the Home Directory should be set to 3289, and then perform the upgrade again.
+This will trigger all upgrade tasks that are in between the Confluence version that the database is using and the version of the installation files that are being upgraded to, as well as upgrade the Database and the Home Directory.
 To change the value in the Database, delete any entries that have a build number higher than the version in your home directory:

 Under no circumstances should one remove all rows/version information from the conf version table